-Discussion: A total of 43 species of sponges belonging to 9 orders, 12 families and 32 genera from class Demospongiae were recorded.
-Out of which one new species (Scalarispongia) recorded first time in India and three new records such as Axinella minor, Haliclona cymaeformis, Callyspongia subarmigera and one rare calcareous sponges were recorded from Lakshadweep region.
+Discussion and conclusion: A total of 44 species of sponges belonging to 9 orders, 12 families and 32 genera from class Demospongiae were recorded.
+Out of which one new species Scalarispongia androthensis n.sp recorded and three new records to Lakshadweep such as Axinella minor, Haliclona cymaeformis, Callyspongia subarmigera one rare calcareous sponges were recorded from Lakshadweep region.
 Axinella minor species was not described from these before.
-But it is a common species from other areas.
-Twenty four species of sponges were found to be most common and abundant in Agatti, Kadmat & Pitti silands.
+24 species of sponges were found to be most common and abundant in Agatti, Kadmat & Pitti silands.
 They are Clathria procera, Stylissa carteri, Agelas dispar, Dysidea granulosa, etc. Cliona celata, Cliona orientalis, Cliona margarifera are the boring sponges from Lakshadweep.
-Earlier (Thomas (1989) published a checklist of 91species of sponges from Lakshadweep.
-This report will be helpful for protection and conservation of diversity of Lakshadweep.
+Earlier, Thomas (1989) published a checklist of 91species of sponges from Lakshadweep.
+George et al (2020) listed 21 new records from Lakshadweep.
+Nine species of Scalarispongia were reported worldwide (Schmidt, 1862; Baar, 1904; Thiele, 1905; (Samaai & Kelly, 2002).
+While Scalarispongia scalaris has been examined more extensively owing to its historical significance and presence in well-documented marine locations, Scalarispongia androthensis emphasizes the need for continued research into sponge biodiversity in less-explored areas like Lakshadweep.
+Scalarispongia genus species of sponges distributed in Kora and brazil earlier.
+Now it is recorded new species from Lakshadweep.
+This report will be helpful for the protection and conservation of the diversity of Lakshadweep.
+Seven species have been reported in Scalarispongia worldwide (Soest, 2005).

 DNA barcoding of one calcarean species of Leucetta chagosensis was submitted in NCBI as a part of the study of molecular taxonomy.
-Species voucher number GenBank (ITS): Leucetta chagosensis QMG313774 AM850505
+Species voucher number GenBank (ITS): Leucetta chagosensis QMG313774 AM850505.